|Nutritional Guidelines (per serving)|

-In a large, heavy nonreactive saucepan combine EVERYTHING EXCEPT cilantro and bring to a boil.
+In a large, heavy nonreactive saucepan combine everything except the cilantro and bring to a boil.

-Meanwhile, fill boiling water bath canner about two-thirds full with hot water - bring to just below a boil and keep it hot.
+Meanwhile, fill a boiling water bath canner about two-thirds full with hot water.
+Bring to just below a boil and keep it hot.
 Wash and rinse canning jars and bands.
-A few minutes before filling the jars, bring a pot of water to a boil, boil new lids for 5 minutes, turn off heat and leave the lids in the water to use right away.
+A few minutes before filling the jars, bring a pot of water to a boil, boil new lids for 5 minutes, turn off heat, and leave the lids in the water to use right away.

-Using a funnel fill each jar with hot salsa, leaving a 1/4-inch headspace, cover with lids, screw on bands firmly without forcing.
+Using a funnel, fill each jar with hot salsa, leaving a 1/4-inch headspace, cover with lids, and screw on bands firmly without forcing.

-Place jars on a rack set on edge of canner, lower filled rack into the water, pour in enough simmering water to cover jars by 1 - 2 inches; cover canner and bring to a full rolling boil; boil for 20 minutes; turn off heat.
+Place jars on a rack set on edge of the canner, lower filled rack into the water, and pour in enough simmering water to cover jars by 1 to 2 inches.
+Then cover canner and bring to a full rolling boil; boil for 20 minutes and then turn off heat.

-Lift out rack; set on edge of canner; using jar lifter, transfer the jars to a towel-lined surface and let cool completely.
-Check for seal, they are sealed properly if the lids are turned down; store in a cool, dark, dry place and refrigerate after opening Yields 12 small jam-sized (8-ounce) jars and one pint-sized (16-ounce)
+Lift out rack and set on edge of canner.
+Using jar lifter, transfer the jars to a towel-lined surface and let cool completely.
+Check for the seal (they are sealed properly if the lids are turned down), store in a cool, dark, dry place and refrigerate after opening.